nlpie/mtap/python/docs/index.rst

    See the License for the specific language governing permissions and limitations under the License.

-Welcome to nlpnewt's documentation!
+Welcome to mtap's documentation!
 ===================================

 .. toctree::
    :maxdepth: 3
    :caption: Contents:

-   nlpnewt
+   mtap

 Overview
 ========

-NLP-NEWT is a distributed computing framework for text analysis built on top of the gRPC framework.
+MTAP is a distributed computing framework for text analysis built on top of the gRPC framework.

 Indices and tables